Mnemotechnician/markov-chain/README.md

 The chain can be serialized (saved) and then deserialized (loaded) without any losses.

+# Structure
+There are two subprojecta:

+* **lib** - the library itself
+* **examples** - currently contains one example project using the chain.
+	The example downloads N random extracts from Wikipedia™, trains a markov chain on them and then generates random phrases.

 # But why?
 Well...
 I was just sitting and minding my own buisiness when my brain suddenly thought:
 "i must create a markov chain and use it in my discord bot"!
 And now here i am,